University of Cambridge: Graduation tradition and ceremony

 The new graduate then rises, bows, and leaves the Senate House through the Doctor's door in Senate House Passage, where they receive their degree certificate.

-For the Cambridge Master of Arts, the degree is not awarded by merit of study, but by right following six years and one term after matriculation.

 Libraries and museums

 The University of Cambridge has 116 libraries.
-Cambridge University Library, which holds over eight million volumes, is the central research library.
+Cambridge University Library, which holds more than eight million volumes, is the central research library.
 It is a legal deposit library, which entitles it to request a free copy of every book published in the UK and Ireland.

 In addition to the University Library and its dependents, almost every faculty or department has a specialised library; for example, the History Faculty's Seeley Historical Library houses in excess of 100,000 books.
 Every college also maintains a library, partly for the purpose of undergraduate teaching; older colleges often possess many early books and manuscripts in a separate library.
-For example, Trinity College's Wren Library houses over 200,000 books printed before 1800 and Corpus Christi College's Parker Library has over 600 medieval manuscripts, representing one of the largest such collections in the world.
+For example, Trinity College's Wren Library houses more than 200,000 books printed before 1800 and Corpus Christi College's Parker Library has more than 600 medieval manuscripts, representing one of the largest such collections in the world.
 Churchill Archives Centre on the campus of Churchill College houses the official papers of former British prime ministers Winston Churchill and Margaret Thatcher.

 The university operates eight arts, cultural, and scientific museums, and a botanical garden.
 Fitzwilliam Museum is the art and antiquities museum; Kettle's Yard is the university's contemporary art gallery; the Museum of Archaeology and Anthropology houses the university's collections of local antiquities along with archaeological and ethnographic artefacts from around the world; Cambridge University Museum of Zoology houses a wide range of zoological specimens from around the world and is known for its iconic finback whale skeleton that hangs outside the museum.
 Cambridge University Museum of Zoology also holds specimens collected by Charles Darwin, an 1831 University of Cambridge alumnus.
 Other museums include the Museum of Classical Archaeology, Whipple Museum of the History of Science, Sedgwick Museum of Earth Sciences, the university's geology museum, which displays some of Darwin's geological specimens and equipment (Darwin had studied under Adam Sedgwick, and wrote "I a geologist" in a notebook in 1838), and Polar Museum, part of the Scott Polar Research Institute, which is dedicated to Captain Scott and his men and focuses on the exploration of the Polar Regions.
 Cambridge University Botanic Garden, created in 1831, is the university's botanical garden.

 Publishing and assessments

 The university's publishing arm, Cambridge University Press & Assessment, is the oldest printer and publisher in the world and the second largest university press in the world.
+It is also the largest department of the university by financial income, reporting income above £800 million.

 The university established its Local Examination Syndicate in 1858, now known as Cambridge University Press & Assessment after its merger with Cambridge University Press.
 It is the largest assessment agency in Europe.
 Cambridge University Press & Assessment plays a leading role in researching, developing, and delivering assessments around the world.